-The in situ sequencing (ISS) facility unit provides spatially resolved gene expression data for panels of genes at subcellular resolution.
-The technique has been developed in the lab of Mats Nilsson who has pioneered the field of generating in situ gene expression and mutation profiles (Ke, R., et al. 2013 Nature Methods 10, 857-860).
+The in situ sequencing (ISS) unit provides spatially resolved gene expression data for panels of genes at subcellular resolution.
+The technique has been developed in the lab of Mats Nilsson who has pioneered the field of generating in situ gene expression and mutation profiles (Ke R et al; 2013 Nature Methods).

-In situ sequencing enables localisation and quantification of more than 100 transcripts simultaneously with subcellular resolution in a single tissue section in a single experiment.
+In situ sequencing enables localization and quantification of more than 100 transcripts simultaneously with subcellular resolution in a single tissue section per experiment.

 Tissue/cell line samples on standard microscopy slides are pre-treated to generate cDNA in situ.
 A set of genes are targeted with a custom designed padlock probe library.
 Probes that have specifically interacted with the targeted transcripts are amplified by Rolling Circle Amplification (RCA) reaction, and the specific amplification generates signals with high signal to noise ratio.

 Specific barcode sequence in the probe for each targeted gene is decoded by sequential hybridization reaction and imaging cycles.
 The signals are detected by fluorescently labelled oligonucleotide libraries.
 ISS can be used to detect up to a few hundred genes per sample.
 Wide-field imaging enables high throughput.